 - In the Total Drama Island episode "Up the Creek", Chris intentionally made a quicksand trap on Boney Island, which Trent accidentally stumbles upon.
 Lindsay tries to save him; however, she falls in herself, leading Cody to swing on a vine to attempt to save both of them.

-- Several episodes of the Disney's The Legend Of Tarzan cartoon had this happen; Tarzan always rescued them before they drowned, however.
+- Several episodes of the Disney's The Legend of Tarzan cartoon had this happen; Tarzan always rescued them before they drowned, however.
+Unless, like in the books, it is used to dispose of an antagonist (in one episode, a Giant Ape-Eating Python).

 - Water with a great deal of gas bubbling through it behaves suitably, in that a human would sink like a rock in it, and subsequently drown.
 This isn't encountered very often, however.